StarRocks/starrocks/docs/en/administration/management/FE_configuration.md

 - Type: String
 - Unit: -
 - Is mutable: true
-- Description: The explain level of query plan in query detail.
-It can be COSTS/NORMAL/VERBOSE.
+- Description: The detail level of query plan returned by the EXPLAIN statement.
+Valid values: COSTS, NORMAL, VERBOSE.
-- Introduced in: 3.2.12, 3.3.5
+- Introduced in: v3.2.12, v3.3.5

 <!--
 ##### max_varchar_length